numbers1234567/DonKa-Detector/README.md

 ## Features

- - **DonKa Mapping:** Map your audio inputs to left/right Don's and Ka's by playing an easier chart.
+ - **DonKa Mapping:** Map your audio inputs to left/right Don's and Ka's by following a metronome.
 Map left/right Don's and Ka's to native keys.
- - **Performance Options:** Similar to how you can reduce graphics options to increase FPS, you can also modify chunk and buffer sizes for optimal gaming performance.
+ - **Performance Options:** Similar to how you can reduce graphics options to increase FPS, you can also modify chunk sizes, buffer sizes, and delay for optimal gaming performance.